ET026/ET026/README.md

-- 👋 Hi, I’m @ET026
+- 👋 Hi, I’m Erenay Tozun
-- 👀 I’m interested in Coding, Brazilian Jiu-Jitsu, Formula 1.
+- 👀 I’m interested in Coding, Fitness, Padel, Futsal, Formula 1.
-- 🌱 I’m currently learning: All the basics of C# and .NET.
+- 🌱 I’m currently learning: Vue and PHP
-- 💞️ I’m looking to collaborate on: anything C# and .NET.
+- 💞️ I’m looking to collaborate on: anything C#/.NET, Angular, Vue, PHP.
-- 📫 How to reach me ...
+- 📫 How to reach me.....

 <!---
 ET026/ET026 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.